-Moca reached over, and took it.
-He nodded once, everyone splitted ways in a hurry to go back to work.
+Moca reached over and took it.
+He nodded once, everyone split ways in a hurry to go back to work.

 “Is there a problem?”
 I asked.
 Unsure what exactly was going on.

-“No, young mistress.”
-Moca replied.
-“I’ll quickly take a look at these and come back and tell you what have happened.”
+“No, young mistress,” Moca replied.
+“I’ll quickly take a look at these and come back and tell you what has happened.”

 “Sure, go ahead.”
-I started to take a step forward towards the bath house.
+I started to take a step forward towards the bathhouse.
 My mind was already spacing out, thinking about the warm bath that was to come.
 Before I forgot, I slightly turned my head over my shoulders to the others.
-“If you want, you guys can go eat, rest, or take a bath.
-Other than that, i’ll see you guys around.”
+“If you want, you guys can go to eat, rest, or take a bath.
+Other than that, I’ll see you guys around.”

 Moca and Tart bowed once towards me, and they went back to their usual routine.
-Phil didn’t say anything and stood there, while Cathy was examining the whole castle with excitement.
+Phil didn’t say anything and stood there while Cathy was examining the whole castle with excitement.
 Stryd was lost, unsure what to do.
-He glanced back and forth nervously, but stood still with the the other three.
+He glanced back and forth nervously but stood still with the other three.

-Cathy quickly followed behind me curious in where exactly I was going.
+Cathy quickly followed behind me, curious about where exactly I was going.
 Stryd and Phil eventually started walking, heading towards the same direction.

-We winded through the hall ways and eventually came up to the bathhouse, luckily for me the hallway seem to accommodate my size as if it grew.
+We winded through the hallways and eventually came up to the bathhouse; luckily for me, the hallway seemed to accommodate my size as if it grew.
 Usually, when I’m in my human form, I felt like the whole place seemed huge, but now in my dragon form, it felt a little tight.

-When I arrived in front of the bath house, I noticed that they were a few things that had changed.
-The entrance towards the bath house was divided into men and female section, but the entrance had a bit japanese restaurant entrance look to it.
+When I arrived in front of the bathhouse, I noticed a few things that had changed.
+The bathhouse entrance was divided into men and female sections, but the entrance had a bit of Japanese restaurant entrance vibe to it.
 Kind of strange, especially inside a castle, my only thought was that Don probably did something to do with it.
-He stated that the bathhouse reminded him of home so he was thinking about changing the whole entrance.
+He stated that the bathhouse reminded him of home, so he thought about changing the whole entrance.

-During that five years, he sure did change the entrance quite a bit.
-I had to wonder though, how I was going in.
-Just when I was thinking about how to get in, the entrance seem to grow magically or maybe I was shrinking, but when I looked at the three beside me, they looked about the same size.
+During those five years, he sure did change the entrance quite a bit.
+I had to wonder, though, how I was going in.
+Just when I was thinking about getting in, the entrance seemed to grow magically, or maybe I was shrinking, but when I looked at the three beside me, they looked about the same size.
 Compared to the entrance, they dwarfed in comparison.
 I remembered that this whole castle was enchanted, so it did make sense that it would do whatever it felt like to accommodate me.

 “Young mistress!”
 The maids chatted excitedly coming over.
 “We came to help you wash~” They giggled, looking at me as if I was some kind of interesting specimen.
 I thought I heard a couple perverted comments, making me flinch.

 The maids squealed, rushing over to tackle me with their job.
-Majority of them stripped off their clothes and folded it neatly on the bench, wearing nothing but bikini like clothes.
+The majority of them stripped off their clothes and folded it neatly on the bench, wearing nothing but bikini like clothes.
 They tackled their task, climbing up on my back and scrubbing me clean.
-Places I couldn’t reached that gave me an annoying itch, they got it all.
+Places I couldn’t reach that gave me an annoying itch, they got it all.
 Almost every single part of my body was cleaned to perfection, making my scales sparkle.